oslabs-beta/CacheIQL/cacheiql-client/README.md

 **With Queries:**

-cacheiql's client side functionality begins with the user invoking the custom 'cacheIt' fetch and caching function, passing in the query. cacheiql begins by interpreting the query, and checking for its existence in the cache.
-If it is not found, cacheiql makes the query to GraphQL, storing the query: response object as a key value pair in local storage.
+CacheIQL's client side functionality begins with the user invoking the custom 'cacheIt' fetch and caching function, passing in the query.
+CacheIQL begins by interpreting the query, and checking for its existence in the cache.
+If it is not found, CacheIQL makes the query to GraphQL, storing the query: response object as a key value pair in local storage.
 If the query is found in local storage, the prior step is omitted, and cacheiql grabs the response object associated with the query, returning it back to the user with an increased latency of over 1000%.

 **Image A** <br/>
 ![screenshot_2025-02-25_at_17 37 50_360](https://github.com/user-attachments/assets/23bba352-7865-4696-82cb-46fd1ab28b10) <br/> <br/>
 **Image B** <br/>
 ![screenshot_2025-02-25_at_17 38 28](https://github.com/user-attachments/assets/7e8bd6c2-90d5-4abe-b29b-19144cc82e6f)

-Here, we can see the difference in fetching speeds with the use of the native fetch API (image A) vs. cacheiql's caching feature (image B), an increase in response time from 728 ms to .8 ms.
+Here, we can see the difference in fetching speeds with the use of the native fetch API (image A) vs. CacheIQL's caching feature (image B), an increase in response time from 728 ms to .8 ms.

 **With Mutations:**